-In addition to the required motor vehicle registration fees, there is an application fee of \$50 and an annual renewal fee of \$10 for the State Animal license plates.
-After deducting the costs to implement the license plate program, the additional fees collected will be deposited into the State Animal License Plate Fund.
-The proceeds of the fund will be appropriated annually to the department for any program that supports the health and welfare of horses and to provide therapeutic riding to individuals with special needs in the State.
+In addition to the required motor vehicle registration fees, there is an application fee of \$50 and an annual renewal fee of \$10 for the license plates.
+After deducting the costs to implement the license plate program, the fees collected will be deposited into the Support the Arts Fund established by this bill.
+The proceeds of the fund will be distributed annually to the council to support the arts in the State.

 The commission is required to certify annually the average cost of producing, issuing, renewing, and publicizing the availability of the specialty license plates.
-If the average cost per plate exceeds \$50 in two consecutive fiscal years, the chief administrator may discontinue the State Animal license plate program.
-The bill also requires that the department appoint a liaison to represent the department in all communications with the commission regarding the State Animal license plates.

-The bill prohibits the commission from using State or other public funds to cover the initial cost of implementing the State Animal license plate program.
-The bill requires an individual or entity designated by the department to contribute non-public monies, not to exceed \$25,000, to offset the initial costs to design, produce, issue, and publicize the license plates and for any computer programming necessary to implement the program.
-The bill also permits the department to receive funds from private sources to offset the initial costs.
+If the average cost per plate exceeds \$50 in two consecutive fiscal years, the commission may discontinue the "We Support the Arts" license plate program.
+The bill prohibits the commission from using State or other public funds to cover the initial cost of implementing the "We Support the Arts" license plate program.
+The bill requires an individual or entity designated by the council to contribute non-public monies, not to exceed \$25,000, to offset the initial costs to design, produce, issue, and publicize the license plates and for any computer programming necessary to implement the program.
+The bill also permits the council to receive funds from private sources to offset the initial costs.

-The commission is not required to design, produce, issue, or publicize the availability of the State Animal license plates or make any necessary programming changes until: (1) an individual or entity designated by the department has provided the commission with the money necessary to offset the initial costs incurred by the commission in establishing the State Animal license plate program; and (2) the department has provided the commission with a minimum of 500 completed applications for the State Animal license plates and the accompanying application fees.
+The commission is not required to design, produce, issue, or publicize the availability of the license plates or make any necessary programming changes until: (1) an individual or entity designated by the council has provided the commission with the money necessary to offset the initial costs incurred by the commission in establishing the license plate program; and (2) the council has provided the commission with a minimum of 500 completed applications for the license plates and the accompanying application fees.

-The provisions of the bill will remain inoperative until the appropriate applications and fees required to offset the initial costs incurred by the commission are provided by the department's designee.
+The provisions of the bill will remain inoperative until the first day of the seventh month after the date when the appropriate applications and fees required to offset the initial costs incurred by the commission are provided to the commission.
 The bill expires on the last day of the 12th month after the bill's enactment if sufficient applications and fees to offset the initial costs are not received by that date.